gong-sh/buddhistsutras/README.md

 <hr>

-##  Text File Format Description
-Each text file contains multiple lines (Pinyin line and Chinese character line).
-First two lines in the text file are the buddhist sutra title.
-Pinyin for each Chinese character are separated from each other with a whitespace.

-Symbols in the Chinese character line also appears in the Pinyin line.

-##  Special Care
-Please note that "口弥" (mī) found in some sutras (namely 六字真言 and 观音灵感真言), is considered 1 Chinese character.
-Under this condition, the Chinese characters are separated with whitespace so you can parse them properly.
-Same for the character "口栗" (lì) found in 千手千眼无碍大悲心陀罗尼 sutra (Simplified Chinese Version).

-> lìu zì zhēn yán (Pinyin line)
->
-> 六 字 真 言 (Chinese character line)
->
->
-> ōng mā ní bā mī hòng。(Pinyin line)
->
-> 唵 嘛 呢 叭 口弥 吽。(Chinese character line)

 ## HTML Version and Formatting
 The HTML versions will include the Pinyin and Chinese Characters properly formatted in blocks.
 This makes reading easier.
 The following HTML and CSS codes are required: